Configuration

 Figma OAuth Bearer token.
 Use this if you're authenticating via OAuth instead of a Personal Access Token.

-npx figma-developer-mcp --figma-oauth-token=your-oauth-token --stdio
+npx figma-developer-mcp --figma-oauth-token=your-oauth-token

 --env